 Personal Injury Claim vs Lawsuit_ What’s the Difference_ Image 2

 Most Tampa personal injury cases end in settlements before the case reaches the trial stage.
 Trials are expensive, time-consuming, and unpredictable, making a settlement the preferred option in most circumstances.
-However, if the insurance company won’t make a fair settlement offer, you may need to take them to court to protect your rights.
+However, if the insurance company doesn’t make a fair settlement offer, you may need to take them to court to protect your rights.
 Here’s what happens when you file a personal injury lawsuit in Tampa:

 Steps in a Personal Injury Lawsuit